CodeHunter2006/CodeHunter2006.github.io/_posts/2021-11-04-English_scene_business_meeting.md

       Could you say that again?
     - Could you find another place?
     - Could you speak up?
+  - whistle(echo sound noise)
+    - please mute your mic when not speaking to avoid wistle
   - network lag
     - Sorry I interrupted, you were saying...?
     - Sorry, I'm having problems with my connection.
 Give me a minute here.